Search icon

 Biden’s remarks on his Russian counterpart Vladimir Putin were made on emotions and do not reflect the official course of the White House, said US State Dept.

-Biden’s careless remarks sparked criticism from Kremlin and or nations.
-French President Emmanuel Macron called for restraint in words and actions in dealing with Russia over conflict in Ukraine.
+Biden’s careless remarks sparked criticism from Kremlin and other nations.
+French President Emmanuel Macron called for restraint in words and actions in dealing with Russia over the conflict in Ukraine.
 Former Polish Foreign Minister Jacek Chaputowicz thinks that US President Joe Biden declared a new Cold War in his speech in Warsaw.

 Biden said 'no' when he was asked if he wants Putin's regime to end